 John Bowden’s character, particularly in relation to racing officialdom, could be likened to that of a bull that carried around its own china shop – to employ an expression that Winston Churchill later made famous.
 The Etra Weenie affair gives a taste of his character.
 Bowden’s complaints against handicappers were also many, but not varied, as they inevitably pertained to the penalties that were unfairly loaded onto his own horses.
 In February 1894 the V.R.C. committee went so far as to establish a special enquiry into a charge of unfair handicapping preferred by him against Frances Dakin, which subsequently found that the charge could not be sustained.
 An impartial and objective observer must conclude that there was much to be desired in the governance of Turf matters in this country by the last decade of the nineteenth century and that a reform movement was necessary.
 Whether or not, however, John Bowden was temperamentally suited to lead such a movement is highly debatable.
 Perhaps his most celebrated tilt at authority, in a career distinguished by such ventures, came at the 1895 annual meeting of the V.A.T.C. held in the first week of October.
 The subject of contention was that of committee members sitting in judgement as club stewards on disputes in which they might have a financial interest.
 It proved an important test case that eventually led to the appointment of independent stipendiary stewards forbidden from having any pecuniary interest in the matters they supervised.

 Bowden, without naming names, alleged an incident in which a horse backed by a club steward had run second in a race, only for a protest entered on its behalf being upheld by a panel of stewards presided over by the man who had made the bet.
 The self-righteous Bowden saw it as a need to cast out the moneychangers and devil from the temple or rather, in this case, the humbugs and hypocrites from the race club committee-rooms.
+The truth was that too many committeemen acted as though the club, by having and proclaiming ideal standards, were sufficient to abrogate the need for them to live by them.
 Pray allow me to quote from Maurice Cavanough’s book ‘The Caulfield Cup’: “The meeting took a poor view of Mr Bowden’s anonymous accusation, and there were angry cries of ‘Name the man!’
 Speaking in a measured, level tone, Mr Bowden said: ‘It is the chairman of the V.A.T.C.’